 There is a law - the Electronic Funds Transfer Act (EFTA) - that protects consumers from banking errors and unauthorized transfers such as these.
 However, it is important to note that not all transactions are covered, and it is your responsibility as the consumer to act first in order to trigger EFTA’s protections.
 Although the EFTA doesn't cover paper check transactions, it does cover most common electronic transactions such as:

 So, what about those popular payment apps like Venmo, Cashapp, or Zelle?
 Generally, the EFTA applies to those too, but there are some limitations.
 Typically, fraud is due to a lost or stolen debit card or identity theft.
 In some cases, an identity thief has enough debit card information to make online purchases.
 In other cases, the thief has enough personal identifying information to trick the bank into giving them access to the consumer’s accounts.
 Some identity thieves will even call a consumer posing as a bank employee and trick them into revealing their usernames, passwords, and pins.
 In general, EFTA will protect the consumer when this happens.
 The EFTA does not cover situations where the consumer knowingly provided access to a device or debit card.
 For example, if a consumer gave a loved one their debit card to buy groceries, and that loved one took it to the casino instead - that's not covered.
 The EFTA also does not cover voluntary transactions initiated by the consumer where the recipient is a fraudster.
 That is where consumers need to be particularly careful when using payment apps like Zelle and Venmo.
 If a fraudster can convince you - the consumer - to send them money through one of these apps, the EFTA will not protect you.
 Moreover, most banks include language in their consumer agreements where they expressly disclaim liability for these types of transactions.
 As a consumer, you need to notify your bank within 60 days of a transaction appearing on a statement to be protected by EFTA.
 If you have a device that was lost or stolen with access to your account information you should notify your bank within 2 days to ensure protection for future transactions.
 A lost or stolen cellphone with a payment app may be considered the same way, and you should treat it as such.
 If you have recently had unauthorized payment app transactions on your account, we encourage you to reach out to speak with an attorney at no cost to you.
 We may find a way to help you.
+No one needs to tell you how important your credit history is.
+We strongly recommend that you review the contents of your three major credit reports (Equifax, TransUnion and Experian) at least annually.

 Federal law provides that you have the right to get a complete copy of each of your credit reports.
 The three major credit reporting agencies have set up a single website to handle most consumer requests for reports: www.annualcreditreport.com (Federal law only requires free reports once a year, but at the beginning of COVID, the credit reporting agencies started to allow free reports weekly.
 As of this writing, the website still states that it offers weekly reports.)
 We strongly recommend that you pull each separate report and take some time to look through them all.
 Significant things that might hurt your credit or indicate problems would include: